-Selection of finalists (Class 2020) is made by staff of the California Sea Grant College Program based upon review of written application materials and interviews (in person, Skype, or phone) of a subset of applicants.
+Selection of finalists (Cohort of 2021) is made by staff of the California Sea Grant College Program based upon review of written application materials and interviews ( Zoom, phone, or in person) of a subset of applicants.
 Selection criteria used by California Sea Grant include: academic ability, communication skills, diversity and appropriateness of academic background, career goals, additional qualifying experience, and support of referees.
-Selected finalists will be guided through a matching process with host agencies at a mandatory workshop on October 29 - 30, 2019 in Sacramento (travel costs will be reimbursed), and video or phone interviews October 31 – November 8, 2019.
-Please note that California Sea Grant will not cover expenses incurred during interviews since traveling is not required to interview.
-During the interview week, host agencies will have interview slots starting at 7:30am and 5:00pm to accommodate those working.
-Additional details on the matching process will be made available once finalists are confirmed.
+Selected finalists will be guided through a matching process with host agencies at a mandatory remote workshop on September 22 - 23, 2020.
+Prior to the matching workshop, host agencies will provide a brief webinar on their fellowship opportunity which will be recorded.
+Host webinars will take place August 24 – September 4, 2020.
+Finalists are encouraged to participate in the webinars to gain a better understanding of the fellowship opportunities and host agencies, and ask questions.
+Finalists unable to participate in the webinars will have access to the recordings.
+Additional details on the matching process will be made available once finalists and hosts are confirmed.
 Placement of a fellow in each prospective host office is not guaranteed.

 Watch the 2016 State Fellow’s video.

 Review initial career placement data about alumni.